██████╗ ███████╗███████╗██████╗ ███████╗███████╗████████╗ ███████╗██╗ ██╗██╗ ██╗

 Their powerful stellar winds and ultraviolet radiation have blown the surrounding gas outward, carving a cavity roughly 50 light-years wide.
 The stars are actively destroying their own birthplace.
 Elephant trunk structures protrude inward from the ring — dense pillars that are sites of triggered star formation, compressed by the expanding ionisation front advancing outward from the central cluster.

-My HSO image reveals the Rosette's extraordinary chromatic complexity.
+My SHO image reveals the Rosette's extraordinary chromatic complexity.
 The blue-teal inner cavity, warm golden ring of hydrogen emission, and intricate fibrous structure connecting them create an image that rewards close examination at every scale.
 The contrast between the soft inner void and the intense outer ring boundary is captured with exceptional fidelity.
 Narrowband imaging transforms this classic target into something almost otherworldly — layers of chemistry made visible.

 Statue of Liberty Nebula